10 ways to protect yourself from holiday fraud

 9. Only use gift cards as gifts

 While gift cards make for convenient gifts, they also make for a convenient way to scam people.
 They're much harder to track and refund than actual money, so it's important to know the signs of a gift card scam.
-Scammers will often attempt to get people to pay for ake products, fines, taxes and more with hundreds or thousands of dollars worth of gift cards, often posing as a boss at work, a government agency, etc. Additionally, check to make sure any gift cards you purchase haven't already been opened and keep the receipt just in case.
+Scammers will often attempt to get people to pay for fake products, fines, taxes and more with hundreds or thousands of dollars worth of gift cards, often posing as a boss at work, a government agency, etc. Additionally, check to make sure any gift cards you purchase haven't already been opened and keep the receipt just in case.

 10. Watch out for other scams